The Best Autumn Walks in Sussex

 National Trust Properties

 You’re a little spoilt for choice when it comes to autumn vistas and the National Trust.
 Some of the best autumn walks can be found at Petworth Park, Uppark and Standen House but our top two have to be Sheffield Park (most famous for its stunning autumn displays of colour reflected in the lake) and Nymans (famous for its charismatic ruins).
-Dogs are permitted at Sheffield Park and in the grounds of Nymans from the 1st of November.
-Nymans Woods are spellbinding with great autumn colours.
+Dogs are permitted at Sheffield Park on a lead in the garden on a short lead apart from Saturday mornings before 1 pm and in the parkland at any time.
+The woods outside the main grounds of Nymans are stunning and dogs are allowed.

 After a walk at Sheffield Park, try The Griffin Inn in Fletching.
 From Nymans, the Red Lion in Handcross is a great place for lunch but dogs are not allowed inside.